nos/documentation/docs/nos-id/getting-started.md

 The authentication flow follows the OAuth 2 standard with the *code* response type.
 1. Register an App.
 2. Generate an Authorization URL for the user.
-3. On authorization, send returned `code` variable to nOS.app OAuth 2 API together with your Client ID and Secret.
+3. On authorization, send the returned `code` variable to nOS.app OAuth 2 API together with your Client ID and Secret.
 4. Retrieve Access Token.
 5. Send HTTP requests to nOS.app API using Access Token to read/write user data of the user that the Access Code belongs to.